What happens if your landlord dies

 Your deposit should stay protected in a scheme when your landlord dies.

 Your new landlord must update the deposit scheme with their details if they decide to manage the property themselves.
-If they use an agent, the agent can update the scheme.

-Homeless help if you have to leave
+Homeless help if you must leave

 You can ask for help from your council if you could be homeless in the next 8 weeks.